A Guide: Non-Routable Protocols and Networks

 This is an important observation when designing an IoT system – if everything is routable then you need to take very careful security precautions.

-The Nexor Data Diode is non routable.
-In most common configurations it is not possible to route IP packets directly to the Nexor Data Diode itself, and thus not possible to direct IP packets through the diode from a remote server – only the diode proxy can do that, only the diode proxy has the capability to route to the diode.
-This removes the possibility of IP based attacks on the downstream side of the diode (Protocol break is a closely linked topic to this point).
+The Nexor Data Diode is non-routable.
+In most common configurations, it is not possible to route IP packets directly to the Nexor Data Diode itself, and thus not possible to direct IP packets through the diode from a remote server – only the diode proxy can do that, only the diode proxy can route to the diode.
+This removes the possibility of IP-based attacks on the downstream side of the diode (Protocol break is a closely linked topic to this point).
 Some other diodes and pseudo-diodes are routable, thus enabling a channel of attack on the downstream servers.

 Read more posts on